krishnabhatta01/krishnabhatta01/README.md

 - 👋 Hi, I’m @krishnabhatta01
-- 👀 I’m interested in C and python programming.
+- 👀 I’m interested in js and php programming.
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning php
-- 💞️ I’m looking to collaborate on c practcing courses.
+- 💞️ I’m looking to collaborate on javascript practcing courses.
 - 📫 How to reach me gmail: bhattakrishna111

 <!---